Governor Pen Portraits

 Term of Office Expiry: 7 July 2018

 I was co-opted to a Governor position in July 2014 and attended my first full Governor meeting in the Autumn 2014 term.
-I have 2 children in the school, one in KS1 and one in KS2 and both are very happy at Washingwell; I also have 2 older children who both attended Washingwell, again, both of them loved it there!
+I have 2 children in the school both in KS2 and both are very happy at Washingwell; I also have 2 older children who both attended Washingwell, again, both of them loved it there!
 Since becoming Governor I have attended a number of training opportunities and have been appointed as link Governor for early years education and school attendance.

 Currently in my working life I provide commercial and contracts advice at my husbands software company; we’ve also recently bought a number of properties which we intend to renovate and sell.
 Prior to this I worked for the NHS for 24 years until June 2014.
 I have worked in many areas including community health, mental health, acute hospitals and health service management.
 My last post in the NHS was “Clinical Senate Manager” which involved recruiting the top clinicians across the Cumbria, Northumberland Tyne & Wear to look at complex health issues across the region.
 During my time in the NHS, I have gained experience in many areas including finance, commercial management, strategy work, recruitment and HR.

 I feel very fortunate to have the time available to be involved with Washingwell and I look forward to becoming more involved in the work of the school and using my previous experience in my Governor role., I believe that children should have the best education and experience in school as possible as it stays with you for the rest of your life.

 Mrs Amanda Vasey